forthtemple/ros_pimoroni_sts_pi/README.md

 # Installation
-To make it clear on the setup it is similar to the diagram below:
+To make it clearthe setup is similar to the diagram below:

 [![Youtube Pimoroni](http://forthtemple.com/pimoroni/pimoronisetup250ii.jpg)]

-You have ROS Gazebo running on a PC which in turns communicates with your Raspberry PI that is on your Pimoroni STS PI.
+You run ROS Gazebo on a PC which in turns communicates with your Raspberry PI that is on your Pimoroni STS PI.

 The steps of installation are: